keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

   - my-prometheus-definition
 ```

-### Referencing containers
+### Referencing a task in a customized application container

 For an example of a `KeptnApp` resource definition
-that references a container, see
+that references a customized application container, see
 [app.yaml](https://github.com/keptn/lifecycle-toolkit/blob/main/examples/sample-app/version-3/app.yaml).
 The `spec` includes: